Fluctuationqt/RamanujanPi/README.md

 # CalculatePi
-A Java console application to calculate Pi using Ramanujan's formula
+A Java console application that calculates the number Pi using Ramanujan's formula with multi-threading for the sum calculation.

-The formula used in this application is Ramanujan 2.
-For more info click [here](https://keisan.casio.com/exec/system/1355104874 "Ramanujan Calculator")
+The formula used in this application is Ramanujan (2) from [here](https://keisan.casio.com/exec/system/1355104874 "Ramanujan Calculator")

 ## Running the application
 1. Download .jar file from out/artifacts/CalculatePi_jar